LSSTDESC/BlendingToolKit/README.md

 ## Running BlendingToolKit
 - BlendingToolKit (btk) requires an input catalog that contains information required to simulate galaxies and blends.
-This repository includes sample input catalogs with small number of galaxies that can be used to draw blend images with btk.
+This repository includes sample input catalogs with a small number of galaxies that can be used to draw blend images with btk.
 See [tutorials](https://github.com/LSSTDESC/BlendingToolKit/tree/master/notebooks) to learn how to run btk with these catalogs.
-- Catalog corresponding to one square degree sky and pre-processed WeakLensingDeblending catalogs can be downloaded from [here](https://stanford.app.box.com/s/s1nzjlinejpqandudjyykjejyxtgylbk).
+- Catalog corresponding to one square degree of sky and pre-processed WeakLensingDeblending catalogs can be downloaded from [here](https://stanford.app.box.com/s/s1nzjlinejpqandudjyykjejyxtgylbk).

 ## Requirements
 The code is intended to run in python >=3.6.